 Typical activities: animal watching, bird watching, camping, hiking, walking

 WILDLIFE IN Loch Ness

 The Loch Ness area supports a good population of these incredible creatures – although they are difficult to see!
-At the laboratory site we have lots of camera trap videos of pine martens but have never seen one in real life.
+At the laboratory site we have lots of camera trap videos of pine martens.
+But we’ve only seen one in real life – running across the road near the Falls of Foyers.
 Some of the best spots to look out for them are B&B gardens which leave food out for birds and squirrels.
 It’s not uncommon for hungry pine martens to arrive looking for peanuts.
 According to reports on TripAdvisor the Craik Na Dav B&B is a great spot to see them thanks to a resident pine marten called Peanut that regularly visits the garden.
 Each room has a window facing the feeders and the owners will even knock on your door to give you pine marten alerts!

 At the laboratory, we’ve been monitoring the red squirrel population by counting the number of pine cones eaten.
 It seems there’s a population of between 5-9 individuals using the site.
 The camera traps are full of videos of them scurrying about looking for food – and we’ve even seen them from the windows of the cabin.
 They’ve also been spotted at the Trees for Life Dundreggan estate north of the loch.
 You can learn more about the pioneering red squirrel work by Trees for Life here.
 Alternatively, check out the red squirrel walk at the Falls of Foyers for a great spot to look out for them.

 #4 European Badger – 0% OF wildside users (0/13) REPORTED SIGHTINGS